hashicorp/vagrant/docs/rake.md

 ## SSH Commands

 Perhaps you want to write a rake task that does some commands within the virtual server setup?
-This can be done through the `ssh` accessor of any VM within the environment, which is an instance of `Vagrant::SSH`. `Vagrant::SSH` is simply a wrapper around `Net::SSH`.
+This can be done through the `channel` accessor of any VM within the environment which provides a communication channel to execute commands within the virtual machine.

 The following example is a useful example showing how to create a graceful shutdown command: